We’d love to give you all the information that you need about microneedling, as well as how it can benefit some of the more common under-eye concerns.

-Microneedling is a very simple, effective and minimally invasive cosmetic procedure – and one that we do in-house.
+Microneedling is a very simple, effective and minimally invasive cosmetic procedure – and one that we do in-clinic.
 It is generally used for overall skin rejuvenation, including many common anti-aging concerns.

 It involves having a tool with tiny needles applied to the surface of the skin.
 This creates hundreds of controlled, invisible puncture wounds.
 Those wounds trigger the body to speed up its production of collagen and elastin by essentially “tricking” it.

 An increase in those things can help fight off the fine lines and wrinkles, sagging skin and hyperpigmentation.
 It can also help to break up existing scar tissue.